Below is a listing including common dental terminology, prosthodontic and periodontal terms.

 Overdenture (Implant Supported) A complete or partial removable denture supported by two or more dental implants and a bar or ball attachment system to provide improved support, stability, and tactile and proprioceptive sensation and to reduce ridge resorption.

 The formation of deep mucosal pockets with inflammation of the peri-implant mucosa around dental implants is called peri-implantitis.
 Smokers treated with dental implants have a greater risk of developing peri-implantitis.
 This condition can lead to increased resorption of peri-implant bone.
 If left untreated, peri-implantitis can lead to implant failure.
 In a retrospective study conducted at the University of Vienna, the peri-implant tissue of smokers and non-smokers was compared.
-The smokers showed a higher score in bleeding index with greater peri-implant pocket depth and radiographically discernible bone resorption around the implant, particularly in the maxilla.
+The smokers showed a higher score in the bleeding index with greater peri-implant pocket depth and radiographically discernible bone resorption around the implant, particularly in the maxilla.

 The study of everything relating to the neck of the tooth and the surrounding tissues and their diseases, such as periodontitis.